-- 65. The Committee is concerned about: - (a) The lack of reasonable accommodation, in particular sign language interpretation, in political parties and unions, which hinders the participation of deaf and hard of hearing persons; - (b) The low participation of women with disabilities in political and public life and the lack of data identifying barriers for their participation; - (c) The lack of accessibility in polling stations, particularly in rural areas. - 66.
-The Committee recommends that the State party: - (a) Take measures to ensure accessibility and reasonable accommodation, including sign language interpretation, for persons with disabilities in political parties and unions; - (b) Allocate the necessary resources to conduct research on barriers that prevent women with disabilities' participation and engagement in public life and promote capacity development programs, in close consultation with women with disabilities and their representative organizations; - (c) Ensure accessibility of voting material and polling stations, particularly in rural areas, across the Länder, and in the development of electronic voting systems.
+- 65. The Committee is concerned about: - (a) The lack of reasonable accommodation, in particular sign language interpretation, in political parties and unions, which hinders the participation of persons who are deaf or hard of hearing; - (b) The low participation of women with disabilities in political and public life and the lack of data identifying barriers to their participation; - (c) The lack of accessibility in polling stations, in particular in rural areas. - 66.
+The Committee recommends that the State party: